SunbirdAI/sunbird-nllb-translate-inference-server/README.md

 Refer to the Runpod [documentation](https://docs.runpod.io/serverless/workers/get-started) on how to get started with building serverless runpod enpoint api worker.

+Used the [**Runpod Worker Template**](https://github.com/SunbirdAI/sunbird-runpod-worker-template) for the stepup and workflow actions.

 ## 📖 | Getting Started

 1. Clone this repository.